php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

 PhpMongoAdmin is a Web-based MongoDb management console, written in PHP and leveraging great tools like Laravel and Vue.
 The familiar interface allows you to manage many aspects of your MongoDB installation:

-PhpMongoAdmin is source is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).
+PhpMongoAdmin source code is located here: [gtihub.com/php-mongo/admin](https://github.com/php-mongo/admin).
 Read more here: [PhpMongoAdmin ReadMe](PHPMONGOADMIN.MD)

 ## Docker-Compose-Full Stand-Alone Build